touhid314/tauSPICE/README.md

 The library can be extended to have more elements by adding more elements in the lib folder.

+# How to use
+Netlist is a column vector of string rows.
+Each row of the vector specifies a element of the circuit.
+Netlist syntax is mostly like SPICE netlist with some modifications.
+Last row of netlist specifies the analysis type. `.SSA` for steady state analysis and `.TRA` for transient analysis.

+Specify the netlist vector on `query_handler.m` and run the script for solving the circuit.
+For plotting transient response, run `transient_response.m` after solving the circuit.

 # Example Circuits
 Circuit:
 <img src="/img/8.10/sadiku 4th ed example 8.10 page 341.png"/>